Marc Benioff Sells 2,300 Shares of Salesforce, Inc. (NYSE:CRM) Stock

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the firm’s stock in a transaction on Tuesday, May 31st.
-The shares were sold at an average price of $162.85, for a total transaction of $374,555.00.
-Following the transaction, the chief executive officer now owns 28,926,000 shares in the company, valued at approximately $4,710,599,100.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the company’s stock in a transaction that occurred on Monday, June 6th.
+The stock was sold at an average price of $184.96, for a total value of $425,408.00.
+Following the transaction, the chief executive officer now directly owns 28,926,000 shares in the company, valued at $5,350,152,960.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.

 Marc Benioff also recently made the following trade(s):

-Several equities analysts recently issued reports on the stock.
-Mizuho cut their price target on shares of Salesforce from $295.00 to $225.00 and set a “buy” rating for the company in a report on Wednesday, May 18th.
-Wells Fargo & Company boosted their target price on shares of Salesforce from $225.00 to $235.00 and gave the stock an “overweight” rating in a research note on Wednesday.
-Loop Capital dropped their target price on shares of Salesforce from $275.00 to $225.00 in a research note on Monday, February 7th.
-Stifel Nicolaus dropped their target price on shares of Salesforce from $300.00 to $250.00 in a research note on Wednesday.
-Finally, Bank of America dropped their target price on shares of Salesforce from $360.00 to $300.00 and set a “buy” rating for the company in a research note on Wednesday, March 2nd.
-Five analysts have rated the stock with a hold rating, thirty-six have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $274.02.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in CRM.
+Morgan Stanley lifted its holdings in Salesforce by 20.2% in the 2nd quarter.
+Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock worth $4,046,065,000 after buying an additional 2,787,393 shares during the period.
+Center for Financial Planning Inc. lifted its holdings in Salesforce by 2.6% in the 3rd quarter.
+Center for Financial Planning Inc. now owns 6,954 shares of the CRM provider’s stock worth $1,886,000 after buying an additional 176 shares during the period.
+New World Advisors LLC purchased a new stake in Salesforce in the 3rd quarter worth approximately $481,000.
+GSA Capital Partners LLP purchased a new stake in Salesforce in the 3rd quarter worth approximately $531,000.
+Finally, Cornerstone Wealth Management LLC lifted its holdings in Salesforce by 7.8% in the 3rd quarter.
+Cornerstone Wealth Management LLC now owns 3,175 shares of the CRM provider’s stock worth $861,000 after buying an additional 230 shares during the period.
+Institutional investors and hedge funds own 77.75% of the company’s stock.

-Several hedge funds have recently made changes to their positions in CRM.
-Morgan Stanley lifted its position in shares of Salesforce by 20.2% in the second quarter.
-Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock worth $4,046,065,000 after purchasing an additional 2,787,393 shares in the last quarter.
-Center for Financial Planning Inc. lifted its position in shares of Salesforce by 2.6% in the third quarter.
-Center for Financial Planning Inc. now owns 6,954 shares of the CRM provider’s stock worth $1,886,000 after purchasing an additional 176 shares in the last quarter.
-New World Advisors LLC bought a new stake in shares of Salesforce in the third quarter worth $481,000.
-Assetmark Inc. lifted its position in shares of Salesforce by 272.3% in the third quarter.
-Assetmark Inc. now owns 1,355 shares of the CRM provider’s stock worth $368,000 after purchasing an additional 991 shares in the last quarter.
-Finally, Logan Capital Management Inc. lifted its position in shares of Salesforce by 31.3% in the third quarter.
-Logan Capital Management Inc. now owns 495 shares of the CRM provider’s stock worth $134,000 after purchasing an additional 118 shares in the last quarter.
-77.75% of the stock is currently owned by institutional investors and hedge funds.
+CRM has been the subject of several recent analyst reports.
+Raymond James reduced their target price on Salesforce from $300.00 to $250.00 in a report on Wednesday, June 1st.
+Roth Capital raised Salesforce from a “neutral” rating to a “buy” rating and set a $242.00 target price for the company in a report on Wednesday, May 18th.
+Wedbush reduced their target price on Salesforce from $315.00 to $275.00 and set an “outperform” rating for the company in a report on Wednesday, March 2nd.
+Barclays upped their target price on Salesforce from $208.00 to $218.00 and gave the company an “overweight” rating in a report on Wednesday, June 1st.
+Finally, Oppenheimer reaffirmed a “buy” rating and issued a $205.00 target price on shares of Salesforce in a report on Wednesday, June 1st.
+Five equities research analysts have rated the stock with a hold rating, thirty-six have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, Salesforce presently has a consensus rating of “Buy” and an average price target of $271.80.

 Salesforce, Inc provides customer relationship management technology that brings companies and customers together worldwide.
 Its Customer 360 platform empowers its customers to work together to deliver connected experiences for their customers.
 The company's service offerings include Sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and Service that enables companies to deliver trusted and highly personalized customer service and support at scale.